LobsterRavioli/manga-up/README.md

 Follow these steps:

-1. Install IntelliJ ultimate edition on your PC;
+1. Install IntelliJ on your PC;
 2. Clone this repo;
 3. Open cloned directory with IntelliJ;
 4. Open your browser on localhost:8080.